Kami: Ceremonies and festivals

-Many other rites of passage are practiced by Shinto believers, and there are also many other festivals.
+Shinto believers practice many other rites of passage, and there are also many other festivals.
 The main reason for these ceremonies is so that Shinto followers can appease the kami in order to reach magokoro.
 Magokoro can only be received through the kami.
 Ceremonies and festivals are long and complex because they need to be perfect to satisfy the kami.
 If the kami are not pleased with these ceremonies, they will not grant a Shinto believer magokoro.